pingcap/dm/docs/RFCS/20211012_async_checkpoint_flush.md

 ![DM asynchronously checkpoints flush with causality optimization](../media/asynchronously-checkpoint-flush-with-causality-opt.png)
 The component colored with orange are new components added for async checkpoint flush.

 At the time of executing a batch of sql jobs in syncDML, we can collect those causality keys from these executed sql jobs, and so we can collect causality keys to delete in a separate data structure(TBD).
+There is a seperate routine running in background to purge causality keys to delete and update current causality on certain time interval.

 Whenever we detect causality conflicts during processing upstream binlog event, we can update the current out-of-date causality with those causality-to-delete keys, and then recheck if it still violates causality rules.
 If still so, we will need to pause and flush all jobs in the channel.